As AI Wipes Jobs, Google CEO Says Everyone Must Adapt — Jobs Are Not Safe Anymore

 3. What This Means for Students & Young People

-• Choosing a “safe” career major no longer guarantees protection from automation.
-Instead, adaptability and tech-savviness are becoming more important than ever.
+• Choosing a “safe” career major no longer guarantees protection from automation; adaptability is more important than ever.

 • Students should build digital literacy, learn to use AI tools, and remain open to shifting fields if needed.